redox-os/book/src/ch08-05-troubleshooting.md

 ## Setting Up

-### Bootstrap.sh
+### bootstrap.sh

-When you run `bootstrap.sh` or `podman_bootstrap.sh`, the Linux packages and libraries required to support the toolchain and build process are installed.
+When you run `bootstrap.sh` or `podman_bootstrap.sh`, the Linux tools and libraries required to support the toolchain and build process are installed.
 Then the `redox` project is cloned from the Redox GitLab.
-The `redox` project does not contain the Redox source, it mainly contains the build system.
+The `redox` project does not contain the Redox sources, it mainly contains the build system.
 The `cookbook` subproject, which contains recipes for all the packages to be included in Redox, is also copied as part of the clone.

-Not all Linux distros are supported by `bootstrap.sh`, so if you are on an unsupported distro, try `podman_bootstrap.sh`, or have a look at [podman_bootstrap.sh](https://gitlab.redox-os.org/redox-os/redox/-/blob/master/podman_bootstrap.sh) and try to complete the setup up manually.
+Not all Linux distributions are supported by `bootstrap.sh`, so if you are on an unsupported distribution, try `podman_bootstrap.sh` for [Podman](https://podman.io/) builds, or have a look at [podman_bootstrap.sh](https://gitlab.redox-os.org/redox-os/redox/-/blob/master/podman_bootstrap.sh) and try to complete the setup up manually.

+If you want to support your distribution/OS without Podman, you can try to install the Debian/Ubuntu package equivalents for your distribution/OS from your package manager/software store, you can see them on [this](https://gitlab.redox-os.org/redox-os/redox/-/blob/master/bootstrap.sh#L228) section of `bootstrap.sh`.

+The `bootstrap.sh` script and `redox-base-containerfile` covers the build system packages needed by the recipes on [demo.toml](https://gitlab.redox-os.org/redox-os/redox/-/blob/master/config/x86_64/demo.toml)

+(Note that some distributions/OSes may have environment problems hard to fix, on these systems Podman will avoid some headaches)

-### Git Clone
+### git clone

 If you did not use `bootstrap.sh` or `podman_bootstrap.sh` to set up your environment, you can get the sources with
 ```sh